Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 Did you serve in the military?
 If so, how long and what branch?

-I did not serve in the military, but I am a military spouse of a 100% disabled Army veteran.
+I did not serve in the military, but I am a military spouse of a 100% disabled Army Veteran.
 My husband retired in 2013 as a COL. He had 13 combat deployments over his 25-year career.
 Due to the many deployments, he was rated at 100% with PTSD.

 What drew you to the work that you do and why do you think it’s important to serve the military community?

-Not only was my husband in the Army, but my father was a Korean war veteran who was also discharged with PTSD.
+Not only was my husband in the Army, but my father was a Korean war Veteran who was also discharged with PTSD.
 Of course, at that time it was considered “Shell Shock”.
 My son was in the Air Force and I had many other family members in the military.
 What drew me to volunteer with an organization was the fact that we should be serving those who served.
 1% volunteer to sacrifice not only themselves but their relationships with their families with the moves, separations, and results of deployments and injuries upon coming home.
 We owe them more than we can ever do.

 What characteristics do you think are important for nonprofit leaders to have?

 Nonprofit leaders need to have compassion and understanding above and beyond everything else.
-Not only for the veterans we serve but for the volunteers.
+Not only for the Veterans we serve but for the volunteers.
 There are so many volunteers that give of their time and talents.
 No two volunteers are the same.
 You can’t speak with them all the same or direct them all the same.
 You need to understand why they do what they do and how they work best and adapt your leadership to meet their needs.
 Know what makes them tick.

 Susie Turner, Team Support Volunteer Manager